noops-challenge/pathbot/README.md

 See the [API documentation](./API.md) for more information.

-# Starter Kits
+# Starter kits

 ## Go interactive client

-Pathbot has included a [starter written in go](./pathnot.go) that will let you explore its mazes.
+Pathbot has included a [starter written in go](./pathbot.go) that will let you explore its mazes.

 Run it: `go run pathbot.go`.